 Worcester County has approximately 645,000 acres of forested land, which accounts for 64% of total land area (Massachusetts Office of GIS, 2007).
-In Mendon, an estimated 62.9% of the land is forested.
-While Mendon is developed in a mostly low-density suburban pattern and few uninterrupted tracts of forest are present, the substantial tree coverage does present some risk for wildfires and brush fires.
-For those living in the eastern parts of Town, where municipal water service is available, this threat will be lower (see Municipal Water Map on page 42).
-For those in the central and western parts of Town, whose protection relies more on the Lake Nipmuc cistern, this threat will be higher.
+In Northbridge, an estimated 55% of the land is forested.
+While Northbridge is developed in a mostly low-density suburban pattern and few uninterrupted tracts of forest are present, the substantial tree coverage does present some risk for wildfires and brush fires.
 The total amount of town that could be affected by a wildfire is categorized as "small," or less than 10 percent of the total area.